 Chimney Stacks

 Repair Category 2

-Notes The chimney stack appears to be constructed of original materials and general deterioration is noted.
+Notes General deterioration and moss growth is noted to the chimney stack.
+A local builder can be asked to inspect and implement all required repairs.
 Chimneys, particularly of older properties, can be a source of water penetration and defects to rendering, mortar and flashings can be difficult to detect from a ground level inspection.
 These will require to be maintained in good repair to discourage water penetration.
 It is good practice to engage a reputable roofing or building contractor prior to purchase to advise on life expectancy and repair/replacement costs.

 Roofing including Roof Space

 Repair Category 2

-Notes Moss growth is noted to the roof covering and general deterioration is noted.
+Notes The roof appears to be constructed of original materials and moss growth is noted to the roof covering.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
-There is evidence of wood boring insect infestation to the timbers within the roof space.
-Please see comments under Dampness, Rot & Infestation.
-The textured finishes may contain asbestos based material.
-See information on asbestos in the Limitations of Inspection section above.
+The sarking material within the roof space is stained and should be closely monitored.